-Lizanne Galbreath joined the board in 2009 & serves as Board Chair and Chair of the Executive Committee.
-She also serves on the Governance, Finance, Audit and Investment Committees
+Lizanne Galbreath, joined the board in 2009 & serves as Board Chair and Chair of the Executive Committee.
+She is ex-offcio on Governance, Finance, Audit and Investment Committees.

 Ms. Galbreath is the Managing Director of Galbreath & Company with real estate investments and private equity holdings in the US.

-Before LaSalle Partners, Ms. Galbreath served as Chairman and Chief Executive Officer of The Galbreath Company, a privately-owned, full-service real estate company that merged operations with LaSalle Partners in 1997.
-The Galbreath Company had 14 offices throughout the US, over 2000 employees and 100 million square feet under management.
-The Company founded in 1920 by her Grandfather, John Galbreath, was a development firm of Class A, institutional quality commercial buildings in major downtown markets in the United States.
+Before LaSalle Partners, Ms. Galbreath served as Chairman and Chief Executive O cer of The Galbreath Company, a privately-owned, full-service real estate company that merged operations with LaSalle Partners in 1997.
+The Galbreath Company had 14 o ces throughout the US, over 2000 employees and 100 million square feet under management.
+The Company founded in 1920 by her Grandfather, John Galbreath, was a development rm of Class A, institutional quality commercial buildings in major downtown markets in the United States.
 Developments included headquarter projects for Mobil Oil, Goldman Sachs, Merrill Lynch, Bank One, Union Bank, Swiss Bank, US Steel and Nationwide Insurance.
-During her tenure with Galbreath, she held operating responsibilities for the New York office from 1989 to 1993, during which time she played an instrumental role in evolving the company’s full-service capabilities.
+During her tenure with Galbreath, she held operating responsibilities for the New York o ce from 1989 to 1993, during which time she played an instrumental role in evolving the company’s full-service capabilities.
 Ms. Galbreath’s real estate career began in 1979 with Chemical Bank in New York as a financial analyst in their real estate division.

 Ms. Galbreath received a Masters of Business Administration from The Wharton School at the University of Pennsylvania and a Bachelor of Arts from Dartmouth College.
-She currently serves on the boards of Interval Leisure Group (NASDAQ: IILG), Paramount Group (NYSE: PGRE), the Urban Land Institute and the Fairfield County Community Foundation, where she chairs the Board.
+She currently serves on the boards of Interval Leisure Group (NASDAQ: IILG), Paramount Group (NYSE: PGRE), the Urban Land Institute.
 Ms. Galbreath formally served on the boards of Starwood Hotels and Resorts Worldwide, Inc. (NYSE: HOT), Grosvenor, North America (The Duke of Westminster’s North American real estate investment company), Stew Leonard’s (a regional food and wine company in third generation of ownership) and was the past chair of The Wharton School’s Real Estate Advisory Board.

 Martha Olson, Vice Chair

-Martha Olson began working with the Community Foundation’s rebranding efforts in 2013 and joined the board in 2014.
-Martha serves as Vice chair of the Executive Committee, and a member of the Governance Committee and the Marketing Council.
+Martha Olson joined the Community Foundation’s rebranding efforts in 2013 and joined the board in 2014.
+Martha serves as Vice Chair of the Board and Chair of the Governance Committee.
+She also serves on the Executive Committee.

 Martha has a 30+ year career spanning the consumer packaged goods and apparel industries.
 She is known as a consumer-focused strategist and has a track record of growing global, iconic brands and delivering top-line sales growth and superior shareholder returns.
-Following a transition role in the merger of Warnaco, Inc. into the PVH, Inc. organization, Martha is now focused on board and advisory work.
-In addition to FCCF, Martha serves as a member of the Lawrence University Board of Trustees, Chair of the Marketing Advisory Council, Recruitment & Retention, Academic Affairs and Buildings & Grounds committees and the Underfashion Club board, Strategic Planning, Membership, Finance and Nominating committees.
+Following a transition role in the merger of Warnaco, Inc. into the VH, Inc. organization, Martha is now focused on board and advisory work.
+In addition to FCCF, Martha serves as a member of the Lawrence University Board of Trustees, Chair of the Marketing Advisory Council, Chair of Recruitment & Retention, Chair of Annual Giving, and member of Finance and Development Committees and the Underfashion Club board, Chair of both Strategic Planning and By-laws.
 Martha is also a Visiting Professor in Fashion and Fashion Business at the NYU Gallatin School.